 Along with being a well-crafted suspense film, The Wages of Fear presents a riveting character study, unraveling their personalities in dire situations.
 Director Henri-Georges Clouzot knows just how to get in our heads as we watch the film, sometimes inverting our expectations of what the characters will do.
 With tense moments that are both external and internal for the characters, we can feel the weight of their choices.
-But instead of enduring the film’s hardships, we’re left sitting at the edge of seats, not knowing what’s coming next.
+But instead of enduring the film’s hardships, we’re left sitting at the edge of our seats, not knowing what’s coming next.

 The Wages of Fear (1953)

 Starring: Yves Montand, Charles Vanel, Folco Lulli, Peter Van Eyck

 Oscar Nominations: N/A